-Dull hardwood floors do not always need full sanding.
-In many homes, the problem is a dirty film, light surface scratches, or a tired topcoat that can be improved with cleaning, buffing, or a maintenance coat.
-The important part is knowing which condition you have before you use a buffer, polish, wax, or polyurethane.
+Dull hardwood floors don't always need a full sanding.
+The problem in many homes is a dirty film, light surface scratches or a tired topcoat that can be improved with cleaning, buffing or a maintenance coat.
+The key is to know what condition you are in before you apply a buffer, polish, wax or polyurethane.

-If you are searching for how to buff and shine hardwood floors, start with this rule: buffing works on the finish, not deep inside the wood.
-It can improve light scuffs, cloudy residue, traffic haze, and mild dullness.
+If you are looking for ways to buff and shine hardwood floors, start with this rule: buffing is on the finish, not deep inside the wood.
+It can help improve light scuffing, cloudiness, traffic film, and mild dullness.
 It will not remove deep gouges, black pet stains, gray water-damaged boards, bare wood spots, or finish that is peeling away from the floor.

-Fast answer: If the floor is dull but the finish is still intact, buffing or a screen and recoat may restore shine.
-If the damage goes through the finish into the wood, the floor usually needs sanding and refinishing instead.
+Quick answer: If the finish is good but dull on the floor, buffing or screening and recoating may restore the shine.
+If the damage penetrates the finish into the wood, the floor will usually need to be sanded and refinished instead.

 Can you buff and shine this hardwood floor?

-Answer a few quick questions to see whether your floor likely needs cleaning, light buffing, a screen and recoat, full refinishing, or a professional inspection before applying products.
+Answer a few quick questions to determine if your floor likely needs to be cleaned, lightly buffed, screened and recoated, fully refinished, or professionally inspected before applying products.

 First, check why your hardwood floors look dull